MattKuebrich/roundabout/roundabout_manual.md

 Patch tip: insert capacitors between divisions to create some swoooopy modulations.

 ## Buffer
 This is just an extra buffer.
 It can be used to overdrive a signal or just buffer a weak signal.
 For example, the DAC isn't buffered and in certain situations could need to be passed through this buffer.
+The buffer is inverting, so can be used to generate an (overdriven) reverse sawtooth wave, for example.

 ## R2R DAC
 The DAC takes 4 binary inputs and generates a stepped voltage on the output.
 The 2 output pins are taken from different points in the R2R ladder, so they will be different, but related.